rishiraj88/leasing/README.md

-# Leasing Application for All Mobility Groups
+# Leasing Application for All Mobility Groups [B2C, B2B]

-End-User Utility App for the following classes of users:
+This project is a utility app for the following classes of end-users:
 - lessee, called `customer` in the project for easier reference, and
 - lessor, called `provider`.

 The app is designed in the form of two modules:
 - backend modules, in the directory `contract`, and
-- frontend modules, in the directory `clientng`. (unstable and under development currently)
+- frontend modules, in the directory `clientng`. (under development currently)

 Using this app, Lessees can perform these actions about vehicles and leasing contracts:
 - take vehicles on lease,